MizaGBF/GBFLT/readme.md

 ### Issues?
 If the application doesn't start at all, your Python version might be outdated.
 Uninstall and install a more recent [version](https://www.python.org/downloads/).
+You can also try to run `assets/troubleshooting.pyw` to see if it detects any problem.
-Else, if you encounter a bug in the app itself, open an issue or contact me directly.
+Else, if you encountered a bug in the application itself, open an issue or contact me directly.

 ### Customization
 The layout is fully editable.